our areas of focus

 Studies have shown that active vitamin D can help to modulate immune function, effectively improving patients with symptomatic autoimmune disease.
 Vitamin D is often deficient in patients with depression, anxiety, and many neurodegenerative conditions as well.

 At Axis Stem Cell Institute, we understand the toll that autoimmune conditions can take on you, your lifestyle, and your wellbeing.
 We strive to offer the latest in scientific methods and technologies to regenerate and rehabilitate the body so you can live your best life.
 We advocate for a healthy lifestyle as part of your treatment plan and can guide you through the lifestyle changes that suit you and your health goals best.
 Stem cells are a new and exciting field in regenerative medicine and speaking with our specialists is your first step.
-To schedule a consultation at our Kirkland office, contact us by calling 206.823.0960 or filling out our online form.
-Our expert patient coordinator can book a consultation that works best with your schedule and needs.
+To schedule a consultation at our Seattle or St. Petersburg office call 206.823.0960 or fill out our online form.

 Are you in pain?